-Prerequisite: Successful completion of Paramedic I/II or Faculty approval systems and mechanism of injury, hemorrhage and shock, soft tissue trauma, burns, head and facial trauma, spinal trauma, thoracic trauma, abdominal trauma, and finally musculoskeletal trauma.
+Prerequisite: Successful completion of Paramedic I/II or Faculty approval

+This course will introduce Traumatic emergencies in regards to Paramedic scope of practice focusing on trauma systems and mechanism of injury, hemorrhage and shock, soft tissue trauma, burns, head and facial trauma, spinal trauma, thoracic trauma, abdominal trauma, and finally musculoskeletal trauma.
+The second part of this course will focus ambulance Operations, medical Incident command, rescue awareness and operations, crime scene awareness, hazardous materials incidents, and finally bioterrorism and weapons of mass destruction.